anastop/multinet/README.md

 #### Initialize Multinet topologies

-_Gradual Bootup_

-We observed that the Opendaylight SDN controller displays some instability issues when it is overwhelmed with switch additions.
-The solution we pose to this problem is the gradual switch bootup.
-In more detail, we modified the Mininet `start` method as follows
-- We split the switches we need to start in groups
-- The size of each group is specified by the `group_size` parameter
-- We start the switches in each group normally
-- After all the switches in a group have started we insert a delay
-- The delay is specified by the `group_delay` parameter

-We have observed that this method allows us to boot larger topologies with greater stability.
-Moreover it gives us a way to estimate the boot time of a topology in a deterministic way.

 1. Make sure the master / worker IP addresses and ports in the `config/config.json` file are properly configured.
 Then configure the `topo` options